Back to Results

 Peer Review Policy

 Cusp peer-reviews will be constructive, understanding that the peer-review process is an essential part of creating the scholarly community we want to be.
 Article submissions will be read first by one of the editors to determine the article’s suitability for the journal.
 At this point we are looking to evaluate: a) whether the article will be of interest to Cusp’s readership, b) its scope and originality, c) the quality of the writing.
 Unsuitable manuscripts will be returned to the author with feedback.
-Where articles are sent out for peer review, Cusp uses a double-blind peer review system.
+Where articles are sent out for peer review, Cusp uses a double-anonymized peer review system.
 Your work will be sent to two leading scholars in the field who we ask to provide detailed comments that will help to strengthen the article.
 The reviewers will make one of four judgements: 1) that the essay be accepted; 2) that the author undertake minor revisions to the satisfaction of the editors; 3) that substantial revisions be undertaken and the article be peer-reviewed again; 4) that the article be declined.
 These peer reviews will be evaluated by at least one editor to reach a decision on publication.
 We aim to provide reports and a decision for contributors within three months of initial submission.

 Editors